flutter/website/src/docs/cookbook/networking/background-parsing.md

 this model simplifies coding and is fast enough that it does not result in poor app performance or stuttering animations, often called "jank."

-However, you may need to perform an expensive computation, such as parsing a very large JSON document.
-If this work takes more than 16 milliseconds, your users will experience jank.
+However, you might need to perform an expensive computation, such as parsing a very large JSON document.
+If this work takes more than 16 milliseconds, your users experience jank.

 To avoid jank, you need to perform expensive computations like this in the background.
-On Android, this would mean scheduling work on a different thread.
+On Android, this means scheduling work on a different thread.
 In Flutter, you can use a separate [Isolate]({{site.api}}/flutter/dart-isolate/Isolate-class.html).